 Why Do You Need Vitamins?

-For optimal health, you must get all the essential nutrients your body requires to function.
-You must also guard against mineral and vitamin deficiencies, the most common of which are deficiencies in vitamin B-6, vitamin D, vitamin C, and vitamin B-12.
+For optimal health, you must incorporate the essential nutrients your body requires to function at its best.
+You’ll also need nutrients that guard your body against mineral and vitamin deficiencies.
+A few key vitamins to keep in mind are vitamin B-6, vitamin D, vitamin C, and vitamin B-12.

-Would it be best to get everything you need from your diet?
-Food sources such as organic fruits and vegetables combined with grass-fed meats and wild-caught fish are the best way to get nutrients.
-Yet it can be difficult to get everything you require for optimal health, even from a balanced diet.
-For example, produce contains fewer nutrients than it used to.
-According to a recent report, today’s conventionally-farmed produce contains 10-25% less zinc, protein, calcium, vitamin C, and other nutrients than it did even 40 years ago.
+Food sources such as organic fruits and vegetables combined with grass-fed meats and wild-caught fish provide a plethora of vital nutrients to cover these daily needs.
+Yet it can still be challenging to get everything your body needs for optimal health, even if you’re following a balanced diet.
+For example, our modern sources of produce contain far fewer nutrients than they used to.
+According to a recent report, today’s conventionally-farmed crops contain 10-25% less zinc, protein, calcium, vitamin C, and other nutrients than they did even 40 years ago.
 1

 What are the Best Multivitamin Ingredients?

-A good multi should contain the essential vitamins and minerals that virtually everyone needs in a daily supplement, at levels that are high enough to ensure general wellness and detoxification.
-I recommend looking for a multivitamin that contains the following micronutrients:
+In order to enjoy the benefits of a multivitamin, a good formula should contain the essential vitamins and minerals at proper levels to ensure general wellness and detoxification.
+I recommend looking for a multivitamin that includes the following micronutrients:

 Is 100% of the RDA enough?

-I recommend relatively large doses of certain vitamins and minerals because I find that the USRDA (the recommended daily allowance) for many nutrients isn’t enough to be truly beneficial.
-Some nutrients, such as vitamin C and vitamin B12, pass through the body quickly and cannot be stored, yet a deficiency in those nutrients can be damaging to the body.
+I recommend relatively large doses of specific vitamins and minerals because I find that the USRDA (the recommended daily allowance) for many nutrients isn’t enough to be genuinely beneficial.
+Some nutrients, such as vitamin C and B12, pass through the body quickly and cannot be stored, yet a deficiency can damage the body.

-Higher levels than the USRDA for vitamin C, for example, can support the repair of tissues, the formation of collagen, your immune system, wound healing, and the maintenance of cartilage, bones, and teeth.7 High intakes of vitamin C are generally well tolerated, so my multivitamin contains 1,000 mg of vitamin C, which is 1111% of the USRDA, yet half of the established upper tolerable limit.8,9
+Higher levels than the USRDA for vitamin C, for example, can support the repair of tissues, the formation of collagen, your immune system, wound healing, and the maintenance of cartilage, bones, and teeth.
+4 High intakes of vitamin C are generally well tolerated, so my multivitamin contains 1,000 mg of vitamin C, 1111% of the USRDA, yet half of the established upper tolerable limit.
+5